maybester/transforming-analyzing-data-in-SQL/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.

---convert unitcost in table analytics to maintain data accuracy
+#convert unitcost in table analytics to maintain data accuracy

 update analytics set unitprice = unitprice * .000001;